Skip to main content

 The aging process in women is characterized by a progressive decline in the function of the Hypothalamic-Pituitary-Gonadal (HPG) axis, culminating in menopause.
 This leads to a significant reduction in the production of estradiol and, to a lesser extent, testosterone by the ovaries.
 The resulting hormonal deficiencies trigger a cascade of metabolic derangements.

-Estradiol deficiency is strongly correlated with an increase in visceral adipose tissue (VAT) and a corresponding increase in the risk of and metabolic syndrome.
+Estradiol deficiency is strongly correlated with an increase in visceral adipose tissue (VAT) and a corresponding increase in the risk of insulin resistance and metabolic syndrome.
 The mechanisms are multifactorial, involving a reduction in lipoprotein lipase activity in subcutaneous fat and an increase in its activity in visceral fat, effectively shunting lipid storage to the abdominal cavity.

 Testosterone, acting through the androgen receptor, exerts a powerful influence on myogenesis and lipolysis.
 A decline in circulating testosterone contributes to sarcopenia, the age-related loss of muscle mass, which in turn lowers the basal metabolic rate.
 Furthermore, testosterone has been shown to improve insulin sensitivity and glucose metabolism.